Pattern featuring yoga mat, block, and strap

 Finding the right class for you

 How can you find a yoga class that works for you?
-Now that most classes are virtual, an online search will give you many options to choose from.
-Iyengar yoga focuses on longer holds and correct postures for the poses.
-It is a great way to learn how to do different poses correctly.
+An online search will give you many options to choose from, even virtual classes.
+I tried Iyengar yoga - a type of yoga that focuses on holding the poses longer.
+I found it was a great way to learn how to do different poses correctly.
 It uses a lot of props, including chairs, blocks, and straps to help you get into the proper position.

 However, if you are tremor dominant like I am, this may not work for you.
 The long holds aggravated my tremor during class, making it even harder for me.
-But I know other PWP who swear by this type of yoga.
+But I know other people with Parkinson's who swear by this type of yoga.

 Many senior centers and physical therapists offer chair yoga.
 For those who have trouble standing, this is ideal.
 Many of these classes will also help you learn how to get in and out of a chair more easily.

 Yoga nidra has been getting a lot of attention recently.
 Yoga nidra is a total relaxation practice.
 Many people use it at night to help them fall asleep.
 There are no asanas like in other types of yoga.
 It is really a meditation practice and it is wonderful.
 There are many to choose from on the internet.
-Try a few different ones and see which ones you like.
+Try a few different ones and see which ones you like.2

 Are classes affordable?